fabriciofurni/phylo_fin/README.md

 - Get mitochondrial sequences from BAM files using ANGSD
 - Align sequences with MAFFFT
-- Run RAXML phylogenetic estimates
+- Run IQtree phylogenetic estimates

 ## Script 4

-Script for analyses in 1mbp genomic windows.
+Script for analyses in genomic windows.

 - Create input files from the whole autosomal data based on chromosome coordinates
 - Run conversion from vcf to phyllip
-- Run RAXML phylogenetic estimates
+- Run IQtree phylogenetic estimates
-- Run Dsuite Dtrio estimates
+- Run Dsuite estimates

 ## Script 5